+In my upcoming book on preventing and managing running injuries (which, I’m sorry to say, is still very much a work in progress), one chapter discusses the roles various medical professionals can fulfill in the prevention, evaluation, and treatment of running injuries.
 In many cases, a particular discipline is best-suited for one particular role: a podiatrist is ideally qualified to make custom orthotics, an orthopedist is best-suited to order and evaluate an MRI, and a physical therapist is the right person to create a rehab exercise routine.

 This does not mean that medical specialists see their own role with this narrow view.
 There are plenty of physical therapists who prescribe orthotics, chiropractors who order and evaluate MRIs, and so on.
 Perhaps because of pride or just a desire to manage all aspects of a patient’s treatment, specialists sometimes have a tendency to stray outside of the boundaries of what they do best.